NaPiZip/CI-with-Jenkins-and-Docker-for-cpp/README.md

      shopt -s dotglob
      cp -r /root/* $HOME/
      chown -R $BUILDER_UID:$BUILDER_GID $HOME
+     ...

   ```
-  Which does the copying as well as changes of ownership.
+  The section does the copying as well as changes of ownership.
 All the patches are found in `build_full.sh`.

 ## Aditional errors and debugging
 If docker is causing a permission error: